croquet/croquet-for-unity-guardians/README.md

 Press the play button.
 Because this is the first time you have built the app, it will initiate a full webpack build of the JavaScript code - eventually writing webpack's log to the Unity console, each line prefixed with "JS builder".
 You should then see console output for startup of the app - ending with "Croquet session ready", at which point the game should start to run.

 # Gameplay Details
-Guardians is an instantly-joinable multiplayer game where you and your friends are defending your central spaceship from increasing large groups of evil bots bent on destroying it!
+Guardians is an instantly-joinable multiplayer game where you and your friends are defending your central spaceship from increasingly large groups of evil bots bent on destroying it!

 ## Controls
 |Input|Alt.
 Input|Function|